skills/communicate-using-markdown/.github/steps/2-make-a-task-list.md

 ### :keyboard: Activity: Add ideas and goals to our morning plan

-1. Open the `day-1.md` file for editing.
+1. On the `start-blog` branch, open the `day-1.md` file for editing.

-1. Add an entry in the **morning planning** entry recording some topics to learn about and goals to achieve.
+1. Add the following task list below **morning planning** level two heading to track goals you want to achieve.

    ```md
    - [ ] Check out the [github blog](https://github.blog/) for topic ideas.